sdunlap-afit/aceics/02_hilics_vnc.md

 # VNC connection

-Use the following URL to access the simulation for your HILICS kit (substitute your breakout room number in place of XX).
+Use the following URL to access the simulation for your HILICS kit (substitute your IP in place of XX).

 ```
 http://192.168.223.1XX:6080/vnc.html?autoconnect=true&port=6080&password=password